rebootl/revampit-rework/README.md

 ### Setup example database

     mkdir ./db
+    deno run --allow-all ./dbscripts/00_setup-database.ts
+    deno run --allow-all ./dbscripts/01_setup-entries-table.ts
-    deno run --allow-all ./setup-example-database.js
+    deno run --allow-all ./dbscripts/02_setup-example-data.ts

-### CMS
+### Run server

-Install and run the CMS:
+Install and run the server:

-    cd ./cms
     deno task dev

+The server should be running at http://localhost:3002 and show the main page of the website.

-The server should be running at http://localhost:3003/admin and show a login screen.
+The admin interface/CMS should be running at http://localhost:3002/admin and show a login screen.

 The example user and password are 'admin' and '1234'.
-This can be changed in the setup-example-database.js script.
+This can be changed in the ./dbscripts/00_setup-database.ts script.

 NOTE/TODO: Currently the users and passwords cannot yet be managed within the CMS.
 Ideally unsafe default passwords should never be used but instead a password should be set when executing the setup database script or at 1st login.
 As this is only a demo it is currently left as it is.

-Further information about the development and it's status see: ./cms/README.md
+Further information about the development and it's status see: ./website-example/README.md and ./cms/README.md

-### Main website

-Install and run the main website:

-    cd ./website    # from the base directory deno task dev

-The server should be running at http://localhost:3002 and show the main page of the website.

-Further information about the development and it's status see: ./website/README.md

 ### Tailwind CSS

+The tailwind CLI is required to rebuild the CSS after changes.
+Install it via npm or use the standalone binary.
+TODO: Add link to tailwind installation instructions.

-To rebuild the CSS after changes run the following command in the `./website` and/or `./cms` directories:
+To rebuild the CSS automatically on changes run in a separate terminal window:

-    ./build-tailwind.sh
+    deno task devtwexample
+    deno task devtwadmin

 ## Deployment on a server for demonstration purposes